Our Mead: From Hive to BottleAnswering the questions of what mead is and what our mead is made from

 Mead is a flexible beverage in terms of what you can add to it.
 That’s why standards like the definition above are critical in our industry!
 As mead makes it comeback, mead makers will no doubt debate what makes a mead.
 By working together, we can help raise awareness about mead and produce quality beverages that everyone can enjoy responsibly to the fullest.

 Ingredients in mead must include honey and something to dilute honey with in order to allow it to ferment, as honey in its natural state will not ferment (it actually has antibiotic properties, and its water content is too low).
 Most commonly, this means mead is made from honey and water, honey and apple juice, or honey and grape juice, though other fruit juices can also be added.

 Sunset Heights Meadery starts with local honey and typically adds fresh-pressed apples to create a cyser, a mead made with apples or apple juices.
-However, we have experimented with melting the plentiful New Brunswick snow to create water with which we can make a traditional mead, or a mead fermented with just honey and water.

 All of these meads require a yeast to ferment.
 Unless they’re left in a field for wild yeast to inoculate like Belgian beers, it’s best for mead makers to choose which yeast they want to add.
 We use a yeast typically added to wine, and right now, we only use that one type of yeast.
 It allows us to be certain there is no contamination of one batch with the yeast from another.